Fully local Reshetikhin-Turaev theories: Anomalous TQFTs and reduced central charge

 \begin{remark} This delooping target works for any anomaly theory, but is somewhat unsatisfactory: we wish to land in (an enhancement of) $S\braid$, a universal target for $4$-dimensional TQFTs defined from suitable algebra objects in $\mrE S\fus$.
-There, the point generator of $\alpha_X$ is represented by the algebra object $\mathrm{End}(X)$ in $\mrE S\fus$; its anomaly for $\Spin(3)$-invariance is naturally cancelled.
-The object $X$ then defines a boundary theory $\alpha\!\cT_X$ for $\alpha_X$ --- the standard module for its own endomorphism algebra.
-We plan to develop this approach in \cite{fst}. \end{remark}
+There, the point generator of $\alpha_X$ is represented by the algebra object $\mathrm{End}(X)$ in $\mrE S\fus$; its anomaly for $\Spin_3$-invariance is naturally cancelled.
+The object $X$ then defines a boundary theory $\alpha\!\cT_X$ for $\alpha_X$ --- the standard module for its own endomorphism algebra. \end{remark}